Madonna of Chancellor Rolin: Description

 The interior has complex light sources, typical of van Eyck, with light coming both from the central portico and the side windows.
 The chancellor, whose strong character is well rendered by the artist, is wearing a fur-lined, elegant garment; the Virgin, the same size as Rolin (rather a novelty in comparison to the Gothic painting tradition), is instead covered by a red mantle.
-The Infant Jesus holds a cross in his left hand.
+The Infant Jesus holds a globus cruciger (cross-bearing orb) in his left hand, with his right hand raised in the gesture of a blessing.
 The perfectionist rendering of details and textures, such as the capitals, the checquered pavement, the goldwork of the angel's crown or the garments is characteristic of Jan van Eyck's work, of which this is one of the finest examples.

 As in other van Eycks, the depiction of the space is not as straightforward as it first appears.
 Comparison of the floor-tiles with other elements shows that the figures are only about six feet from the columned loggia screen, and that Rolin might have to squeeze himself through the opening to get out that way.
 Many van Eycks show an interior space that is actually very small, but the depiction is subtly managed to retain a sense of intimacy, but without feeling constricted.